 Notary Service

 Notary services are available for free at the Adult Services Reference Desk.
-Please call the Reference Desk at 630-924-2730 to check notary availability.
-Occasionally, notaries are unavailable on nights and weekends.
+Please call the Reference Desk at 630-924-2730 to check notary availability, since notaries are not always here, especially on nights and weekends.
+Notaries are usually available until one hour before closing (Monday-Thursday until 8PM, Friday-Saturday until 4PM, Sunday until 4PM when open), but always call first to confirm availability.

-• Do not sign or date the form ahead of time.
+• SIGNERS: DO NOT sign or date the form ahead of time.
 It must be signed in front of the notary.

-• All blank spaces, with the exception of the signature/date lines, should be filled in prior to arriving for notarization.
+• DOCUMENT REQUIREMENTS: All blank spaces, with the exception of the signature/date lines, should be filled in prior to arriving for notarization.
 Notaries may not notarize a document with any blank spaces.
-"If any space is intended to be left blank, then the signer might line through the space or write in "N/A" or "Not Applicable".
-(National Notary Association)
+"If a signer indicates that certain spaces in a document are to be left blank because they do not apply, they should insert a line through the spaces or write “Not Applicable.”
+This protects the signer from later unauthorized insertions, and it may prevent the notary from appearing as a witness in a lawsuit."
+(Illinois Notary Public Handbook)

 - Valid Example: Document lists Mary H. Jones.
 Your license shows Mary Harriet Jones.
 This ID is valid for identification purposes.